id013/ProjectOS/README.md

 # ProjectOS

-A portable operating system for reliable multi-step work with ChatGPT Work and Codex.
+A portable operating system for reliable, reviewable multi-step work with ChatGPT Work, Codex, and other AI agents.

+> Status: Public Review — version 1.3.0-rc2